ajperry2/traditional-cv/README.md

 **shape_detection**

-Resizing and cropping functionality in opencv
+Detecting shapes and classifying them using the number of corners in their contours

 ![Resizing and cropping functionality in opencv](./images/shape_detection.png "Title")